litprog/litprog/lit/42_boilerplate.md

 ### Generated Preamble

-In case somebody browses the generated files, we add some more boilerplate to each file to warn them that their changes will be overwriten.
+In case somebody browses the generated files, we add some more boilerplate to each file to warn them that their changes will be overwritten.

 ```python
 # lpid = boilerplate::preamble::generated